hpalma/intellij-domain-translator/README.md

 1. Scans your code for terms found in the dictionary
 2. Displays translation hints above matching code elements
 3. Updates translations when the dictionary file changes
-4. Only shows translations that differ from the original term

 ## Supported File Types